-Join Tammy Coron for an in-depth discussion in this video Next steps, part of iOS 9 3D Touch In Depth.
+Join Tammy Coron for an in-depth discussion in this video Next steps, part of iOS 9 3D Touch Quick Start.

 - [Voiceover] As you saw throughout this course,…3D touch is pretty straightforward.…So you might be thinking, what are the next steps?…Well, if you're looking to implement 3D touch…within your own apps, I suggest reviewing the demo projects…included with this course.…If you don't have access to the exercise files, that's okay.…Everything we covered in the previous chapters…is all you need to get started.…You should also review the iOS developer library…for more information.…There's a lot of information in their documentation…and Apple even has code samples on their site.…